-Ugandan Methods – Sixth Method / Ancient Methods
+Ugandan Methods – Sixth Method on Ancient Methods

 Weighing in on the Sixth Method for Berlin based record label Ancient Methods; Ugandan Methods unleash three more breezeblocks of sound.